SherryLabs/sherry-contracts/contracts/kol-router/README.md

 1. The **user wallet** approves the **KOLRouter** to spend ERC20 tokens, then calls `swapExactTokenForNATIVE`.
 2. The **KOLRouter**:

-   - Calculates and retains the fee in native token.
-   - Transfers the ERC20 tokens from the **user wallet**.
+   - Transfers the full ERC20 token amount from the **user wallet**.
+   - Calculates percentage-based fees from the input tokens:
+     - KOL Fee (1%): Kept in contract
+     - Foundation Fee (0.5%): Sent immediately to Foundation address
+     - Treasury Fee (0.5%): Sent immediately to Treasury address
-   - Approves the **DEX Router** to spend tokens and forwards them.
+   - Approves the **DEX Router** to spend the net amount (98%) and forwards them.
 3. The **DEX Router** swaps tokens for native currency and sends it to the **user wallet**.

 ### 4.3 swapExactTokenForToken